TheKernalBlog/TheKernalBlog/_posts/2023-02-23-Use-The-Reasonable-System-Setup-Inator-To-Get-A-Functional-Tiling-WM-In-Minutes.md

 ![IMG1](/images/DesktopRSII.png)

 I'm definitely not the first person to do this.
 In fact, I've made use of many similar shell scripts & configurations in the past.
 But, still, I believe that RSII in particular provides a lot.
-It's significantly less colorful, flashy, or complicated as other scripts; that's by design.
-RSII, is a very bare bones i3 & Vim configuration that you can plug & play on any distro without needing much prior experience.
+It's significantly less colorful, flashy, or complicated as other scripts, and that's by design.
+Basically, RSII is a very bare bones i3 & Vim configuration that you can plug & play on any distro without needing much prior experience.
 So, if you think that sounds like something you'd be interested in, get ready.
 Because I'm going to show you how you can download and run my RSII, and get everything up and running in under 10 minutes.

 # Downloading The Script